NikitaChormale/online-pharmacy-project-icp7/Readme.md

 ----

 Our team created PharmaCare within a week.
-Our group consists of seven members:
+Our group consists of six members:

    - Aditya Walzade
    - Nikita Chormale